 (14) The 32,037 unvested stock units represent the number of shares underlying Mr. Scarfo's unvested 2020 PSUs based on the actual relative TSR for the 3-year period ended December 31, 2022; these shares vested on March 15, 2023.
 The 16,727 unvested stock units represent the shares underlying Mr. Scarfo's unvested 2021 PSUs based on relative TSR, which have a three-year performance period, and that will vest upon achievement of target performance; shares earned, if any, will vest on March 15, 2024.
-The 45,016 unvested stock units represent the shares underlying Mr. Scarfo's unvested 2022 PSUs based on relative TSR, which have a three-year performance period.
+The 45,016 unvested stock units represent the shares underlying Mr. Scarfo's unvested 2022 PSUs based on relative TSR, which have a three-year performance period, stock units represent the shares underlying Mr. Scarfo's unvested 2022 PSUs based on relative TSR, which have a three-year performance period.
 As a result of Mr. Sarfo's departure in February 2023, a pro-rata portion will vest upon achievement of target performance measured as of December 31, 2023; shares earned, if any, will vest not later than March 15, 2024.